-JBL still makes some great headphones in 2019
+JBL still makes some great headphones in 2021

-Best JBL Headphones Android Central 2019
+Best JBL headphones Android Central 2021

-JBL isn't as popular as it once was but it still makes some really great headphones.
-The JBL Live 650BTNC is our best overall pick for having excellent sound, battery life, and comfort.
+JBL isn't as popular as it once was, but the brand still makes some great headphones and other audio products, especially at reasonable price points.
+The JBL Live 660NC are our best overall pick for having excellent sound, battery life, and comfort.
+But we've gathered a handful of other reliable options for different budgets and lifestyles to ensure you get your hands on the best JBL headphones for your needs.

-- Best Value: JBL Tune T120TWS True Wireless
+- Best value: JBL Tune T120TWS True Wireless

-Best Overall: JBL Live 650 BTNC
+Best overall: JBL Live 660NC

-The JBL Live 650 BTNC has the best combination of sound, battery life, and comfort.
-So let's start with the headphones' strong suit: battery life.
-While there's no fast charging of any sort, the Live 650 BTNC lasts 30 hours on a single charge.
-You'll be able to get through a long flight and still have some juice left over.
-Unfortunately they use the older Micro-USB connector for charging, which isn't ideal in a world where most gadgets now use USB-C.
+The JBL Live 660NC are an incremental upgrade from their 650 predecessors, so a lot of what was already there will be easy to find here.
+One of the main draws was battery life, and that continues with the 660NC by raising it to 40 hours of playback per charge with ANC.

-Sound quality is exceptional.
-The bass itself is quite boosted giving a rather warm sound signature overall.
-However, the rest of the sound signature is neutral and flat.
-Dynamic range is excellent but the soundstage is rather mediocre, being super narrow and unnatural sounding.
+Not only that, but in a nod to attract a wider subset of users, JBL tweaked the default sound signature to feel more neutral, so the heavier bass presence is something you'll have to bring in via JBL's My Headphones app.
+Sound quality benefits, as a result, and the slightly improved active noise cancelation (ANC) performance is also nice to see.
+It continues to struggle a little in drowning out certain frequencies, but no less a step in the right direction.

 Pros: